panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files-with-multiple-formats.md

 - I/O [Visual Basic], reading text files
 - text files [Visual Basic], reading ms.assetid: 8d185eb2-79ca-42cd-95a7-d3ff44a5a0f8
-ms.openlocfilehash: dc726f7648c1c0a564594331023f03d20569d766
+ms.openlocfilehash: b36c781d5f8333749d346bb8f19540f0d1bd1692
-ms.sourcegitcommit: 878ca7550b653114c3968ef8906da2b3e60e3c7a
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71736826"
+ms.locfileid: "74334575"
 ---
-# <a name="how-to-read-from-fext-files-with-multiple-formats-in-visual-basic"></a><span data-ttu-id="95ae8-102">Postupy: čtení ze souborů Fext s více formáty v Visual Basic</span><span class="sxs-lookup"><span data-stu-id="95ae8-102">How to: Read from fext files with multiple formats in Visual Basic</span></span>
+# <a name="how-to-read-from-fext-files-with-multiple-formats-in-visual-basic"></a><span data-ttu-id="a0f0c-102">How to: Read from fext files with multiple formats in Visual Basic</span><span class="sxs-lookup"><span data-stu-id="a0f0c-102">How to: Read from fext files with multiple formats in Visual Basic</span></span>

-<span data-ttu-id="95ae8-103">Objekt <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> poskytuje způsob, jak snadno a efektivně analyzovat strukturované textové soubory, jako jsou protokoly.</span><span class="sxs-lookup"><span data-stu-id="95ae8-103">The <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> object provides a way to easily and efficiently parse structured text files, such as logs.</span></span> <span data-ttu-id="95ae8-104">Můžete zpracovat soubor s více formáty pomocí metody `PeekChars` k určení formátu každého řádku při analýze souboru.</span><span class="sxs-lookup"><span data-stu-id="95ae8-104">You can process a file with multiple formats by using the `PeekChars` method to determine the format of each line as you parse through the file.</span></span>
+<span data-ttu-id="a0f0c-103">The <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> object provides a way to easily and efficiently parse structured text files, such as logs.</span><span class="sxs-lookup"><span data-stu-id="a0f0c-103">The <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> object provides a way to easily and efficiently parse structured text files, such as logs.</span></span> <span data-ttu-id="a0f0c-104">You can process a file with multiple formats by using the `PeekChars` method to determine the format of each line as you parse through the file.</span><span class="sxs-lookup"><span data-stu-id="a0f0c-104">You can process a file with multiple formats by using the `PeekChars` method to determine the format of each line as you parse through the file.</span></span>

-### <a name="to-parse-a-text-file-with-multiple-formats"></a><span data-ttu-id="95ae8-105">Postup analýzy textového souboru s více formáty</span><span class="sxs-lookup"><span data-stu-id="95ae8-105">To parse a text file with multiple formats</span></span>
+### <a name="to-parse-a-text-file-with-multiple-formats"></a><span data-ttu-id="a0f0c-105">To parse a text file with multiple formats</span><span class="sxs-lookup"><span data-stu-id="a0f0c-105">To parse a text file with multiple formats</span></span>

-1. <span data-ttu-id="95ae8-106">Do projektu přidejte textový soubor s názvem *Testfile. txt* .</span><span class="sxs-lookup"><span data-stu-id="95ae8-106">Add a text file named *testfile.txt* to your project.</span></span> <span data-ttu-id="95ae8-107">Do textového souboru přidejte následující obsah:</span><span class="sxs-lookup"><span data-stu-id="95ae8-107">Add the following content to the text file:</span></span>
+1. <span data-ttu-id="a0f0c-106">Add a text file named *testfile.txt* to your project.</span><span class="sxs-lookup"><span data-stu-id="a0f0c-106">Add a text file named *testfile.txt* to your project.</span></span> <span data-ttu-id="a0f0c-107">Add the following content to the text file:</span><span class="sxs-lookup"><span data-stu-id="a0f0c-107">Add the following content to the text file:</span></span>

     ```text
     Err  1001 Cannot access resource.